Balliol College

 Meals

 Balliol has an excellent kitchen, managed by its award-winning Executive Head Chef, Bertrand Faucheux.
-The dining hall on the main site serves a buffet-style lunch and dinner seven days a week, and breakfast on weekdays, during term time.
+The dining hall on the Broad Street site serves a buffet-style lunch and dinner seven days a week, and breakfast on weekdays, during term time.
 Hall meals are subsidised by the college and provide healthy and varied menus, including vegetarian and vegan options.

 The cheapest and most convenient way to eat in the college's dining hall is by pre-payment (NB the accommodation charge at Balliol does not cover meals in the dining hall).

-All rooms at the new Master’s Field site have access to a kitchen; elsewhere in the Graduate Centre there are kitchens for self-catering on most floors.
+All rooms at the Master’s Field site have access to a kitchen; elsewhere in the Graduate Centre there are kitchens for self-catering on most floors.
 The facilities vary greatly in size, equipment and quality, but most are equipped with a cooktop, oven, and at least nominal cold storage.
 In many cases, a kitchen becomes the social hub for nearby residents.
 The kitchens also play an integral role in the Balliol MCR's large student cooking events.

 Further information on Balliol College's catering services is available on the college website.